icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-barcode6](https://github.com/efgiese/ngx-barcode6) - An Angular component for Angular 9+ for creating 1-D barcodes based on [JsBarcode](https://github.com/lindell/JsBarcode).
 * [ngx-viz](https://github.com/vedph/ngx-viz) - Simple Angular [viz.js](https://viz-js.com/) wrapper to render [DOT graphs](https://graphviz.org/doc/info/lang.html).
 * [ngx-reactify](https://github.com/knackstedt/ngx-reactify) - Library to make running Angular and React applications together easy.
-* [solidgate](https://github.com/solidgate-tech/angular-sdk) - With its Angular SDK, you can add Solidgate Payment Form.
 * [Otter](https://github.com/AmadeusITGroup/otter) - A highly modular framework whose goal is to provide a common platform to accelerate and facilitate the development on Angular web applications.
 It is split into several units to cover different aspects of these applications (localization, testing, customization, etc.).
 Also, to customize an application, metadata can be extracted from the application source code and injected into a CMS to manage dynamic configuration.
 * [ngx-serializer](https://github.com/paddls/ngx-serializer) - Angular wrapper of @paddls/ts-serializer library.